 Veronica S. Appleton is an adjunct professor in the College of Communication with a focus on organizational and intercultural communications, and racial equity and culture.
 She serves as vice president for diversity, equity & inclusion at Omnicom Group, Inc. agency, The Marketing Arm.
 She previously served on the College of Communication Committee for Contingent Faculty, a 25-person faculty team.
-Veronica’s research interests include organizational development in the workplace, communications and organizational learning, and diversity and inclusion within workplace environments.
+Veronica’s research interests include organizational behavior in the workplace and diversity management within corporate environments.

-Her academic preparation includes a Bachelor of Arts from Purdue University and a Master of Arts from DePaul University.
-She is currently pursuing a doctoral degree (expected 2018) in organizational behavior and leadership at The Chicago School of Professional Psychology with significant research interests in organizational culture, employee engagement, diversity and inclusion, and the creative industry.
+Her academic preparation includes a bachelor of arts from Purdue University and a master of arts from DePaul University.
+She is currently pursuing a doctoral degree (expected 2019) in organizational behavior and leadership at The Chicago School of Professional Psychology with significant research interests in organizational culture and diversity management.

-Veronica currently serves as Project Manager and Co-Chair for Global Culture & Inclusion at FCB Chicago.
-Prior to joining FCB Chicago in 2015, Veronica served in various roles within academia at Northwestern University Kellogg School of Management, Feinberg School of Medicine, and Purdue University.
-She also served in various roles at Burrell Communications, ABC 7 Chicago, Sports Illustrated, and PepsiCo: Gatorade & Propel Fitness Water.
+Veronica formerly served as assistant director, diversity & inclusion for We Are Unlimited, an Omnicom Agency.
+Prior to joining We Are Unlimited in 2017, Veronica served in various roles within academia at Northwestern University Kellogg School of Management, Feinberg School of Medicine and Purdue University.
+She also served in various roles at FCB Chicago, Burrell Communications, ABC 7 Chicago, Sports Illustrated and PepsiCo: Gatorade & Propel Fitness Water.

 "Journey to Appleville", shares a tale of diversity for all multicultural families.
 The book has received acclaim from FOX 32 Chicago news, WGN TV, WCIU-TV, Story Monsters Ink Magazine, WGN Radio, Sinclair Broadcasting, Inspiration1390 and more (see